oktadev/okta-blog/_source/_posts/2021-11-08-k8s-api-server-oidc.md

 You can run `terraform destroy` to revert the changes if required.

 > **TIP**: You can use the `terraform import <resource_name.id>` command to import data and configuration from your Okta instance.
-Refer to [these Terraform docs](https://registry.terraform.io/providers/okta/okta/latest/docs) for more information.
+Refer to [these Okta Terraform provider docs](https://registry.terraform.io/providers/okta/okta/latest/docs) for more information.

 ## Preparing the cluster